Tattoo FAQ

 5) What style of tattoos are your specialty?

-My specialty lies in cover-ups/reworks, scar covers, breast cancer mastectomy work, 3D nipple tattoos, bold, crisp line work, color, and black and grey tattoos with black outlines.
-If you like the style and general look and feel of my tattoos, regardless of subject matter, then I am probably the artist for you.
+Tanya’s specialty lies in cover-ups/reworks, scar covers, breast cancer mastectomy work, 3D nipple tattoos, bold, crisp line work, color, and black and grey tattoos with black outlines.
+If you like her tattoos’ style and general look and feel, regardless of the subject matter, then she is the artist for you.

-I work best when provided with a good, solid, concept, and examples of what you are hoping to achieve.
-I take pride in producing tattoos that meet both the client’s needs, as well as addressing design issues that are necessary for a tattoo to last, and look good, over the course of a lifetime.
+I work best when provided with a solid concept and examples of what you hope to achieve.
+I take pride in producing tattoos that meet the client’s needs and address design issues necessary for a tattoo to last and look good throughout a lifetime.
 Much of my business is cover-ups and reworking old tattoos.
 I know how tattoos age.
-Tattoos need to last, and look good over time….when you are 80 years old.
-If you do not see the ‘style’ of art (regardless of subject matter) you are looking for in my portfolio, I will be happy to refer you to another artist that may be a better match.
+Tattoos must last and look good over time, even when you are 80.
+If you do not see the ‘style’ of art (regardless of the subject matter) you are looking for in my portfolio, I will gladly refer you to another artist that may be a better match.”

 6) Do you do custom tattoos?

-The art/tattoos I create are a collaborative effort…TO A POINT, based on client desires, and what will make a successful tattoo over the long run.
-You must be open to what I have to say, and trust my experience, even though it may not be what you want to hear.
-It is important to KNOW WHAT YOU WANT, and to have a really clear concept of what you are hoping for.
-Simplicity of art is key.
+Yes.
+The art/tattoos Tanya creates are a collaborative effort…TO A POINT, based on client desires and what will make a successful tattoo over the long run.
+You must be open to what she has to say and trust her experience, even though it may not be what you want to hear.
+It is essential to KNOW WHAT YOU WANT and have a clear concept of what you are hoping for.
+The simplicity of art is critical.

 Probably.
 Cover-ups, reworks, and scar covers are a main focus of my work.
-I have been doing them for many years.
+Tanya has been doing them for many years.
 Successful cover-ups are a specialty, and can be tricky.
 Contrary to popular belief, there is no such thing as “touching-up” an old tattoo.
 They need to be redone/reworked.

 For Cover-up work….

 • Be willing to be flexible.
 Each situation is different.
-There are many possibilities, as well as MANY limitations to a successful cover-up.
-I can make a lot of things work, some things I cannot.
+There are many possibilities and MANY limitations to a successful cover-up.
+Tanya can make many things work, some things she cannot.
 It really depends on how much you hate the current tattoo.
-I need to at least know what you are hoping for, and you need to bring me printed visual examples.
-It doesn’t have to be the exact thing…. but I need somewhere to start.
+She needs to at least know what you are hoping for, and you need to bring her printed visual examples.
+It doesn’t have to be the exact thing…. but she needs somewhere to start.
 Animal, vegetable, mineral, flora, fauna, machine?

-• You must be open and willing to accept what I have to say, even though it may not be what you want to hear.
-Your idea may, or may not work, but I will offer guidance for the best possible outcome.
-Trust my experience.
-I am just as invested in a successful outcome, as my name is on it for the rest of your life.
+• You must be open and willing to accept what she has to say, even though it may not be what you want to hear.
+Your idea may or may not work, but she will offer guidance for the best possible outcome.
+Trust her experience.
+She is just as invested in a successful outcome as you are because her name is on it for the rest of your life.

-• In the case of large, dark, dense tattoos, laser removal may be necessary to “knock down” the old tattoo to a point that I can work with it.
-I will give you a referral to a laser clinic if necessary.
-Sometimes I can give tattoos new life, without having to drastically change the artwork.
+• For large, dark, dense tattoos, laser removal may be necessary to “knock down” the old tattoo to the point that she can work with it.
+She will give you a referral to a laser clinic if necessary.
+Sometimes, she can give tattoos new life without drastically changing the artwork.

-• Be prepared to go at least 300%-1000%+ larger, than the tattoo you want to cover.
-Most times, it is not possible to cover a small tattoo with another small tattoo, and be successful.
+• Be prepared to go at least 300%-1000%+ larger than the tattoo you want to cover.
+It is often impossible to cover a small tattoo with another small one and be successful.
 Distraction is key.

-• Cover-ups are a process, and may require multiple sessions/layers beyond the initial tattoo installation.
-It is necessary to come back after a number of months, to go over the covered-up area, due to sun, ink fading, ghosting etc. Your line art deposit will be applied towards the follow-up session.
+• Cover-ups are a process and may require multiple sessions/layers beyond the initial tattoo installation.
+It is necessary to come back after several months to go over the covered-up area due to sun, ink fading, ghosting, etc. Your line art deposit will be applied towards the follow-up session.

-• In general, floral with leaves, crows, and koi fish, work well for cover-ups, but I can make a lot of other things work as well.
-Come with Ideas of what you are hoping for… not what you may, or may not, think might be possible.
+• In general, flowers with leaves, crows, and koi fish work well for cover-ups, but Tanya can also make many other things work.
+Come up with ideas of what you are hoping for… be open to what you may or may not think might be possible.

-• I generally ask that tattoos be at least 5+ years old before I will cover or rework them.
-Exceptions on a case-by-case basis
+• Tanya generally asks that tattoos be at least 5+ years old before she will cover or rework them.
+Exceptions on a case-by-case basis.

 8) Can you tattoo over a scar?

 Most likely.
 It depends on the severity and maturity of the scar.
-This is determined on a case-by-case basis, and must be seen in-person.
-In general, scars should be at least one year old, and have healed to your skin color.
+This is determined on a case-by-case basis and must be seen in person.
+Generally, scars should be at least one year old and have healed to your skin color.

 9) Can I bring in my own drawing?